alakeldev/passwords-generator-and-manager/README.md

 ### App Goals:
 - Generate strong and unique passwords that are difficult to guess or hack.
-- Store your passwords & its username securely in an encrypted file, so you don’t have to remember them all.
+- Store the user passwords & usernames securely in an encrypted file, so you don’t have to remember them all.

 ### Audience:
 Everyone who wants unique passwords that are difficult to guess or hack for their accounts and also who have multiple online accounts and have trouble remembering all their passwords and want to store them in secure place.